-If string bending and vibrato are the techniques the lead guitar player can’t get enough of, palm muting is the technique rhythm guitar players cannot do without.
+If string bending and vibrato are the techniques the lead guitar player can’t get enough of, palm muting technique is the one rhythm guitar players cannot do without.

 For good reason.

-As we’ll explore below, palm muting technique gives a different sound to the same note/chord you’re strumming, thus it gives you an infinite amount of rhythmical opportunities when writing your guitar riffs.
+As we’ll explore below, palm muting technique gives a different sound to the same note/chord you’re strumming, thus it gives you an infinite amount of rhythmical opportunities when creating your guitar riffs.

 This gets your chord to make that chugging sound that is very common in Rock, Heavy Metal and Punk music among others.

-If you’re completely new to palm muting, I would suggest experimenting a bit with getting the right sound before you try the rhythmic patterns below.
+If you’re completely new to palm muting technique, I would suggest experimenting a bit with getting the right sound before you try the rhythmic patterns below.

 Make a power chord on the low E string with your fretting hand while adjusting your right hand to execute palm muting technique, giving particular attention to: